 As a developmental and behavioral pediatrician, I get asked a wide range of questions about what’s “right” for kids at this age or that age.
 One of the most common topics is about toddlers and screen time.
 It can be hard for parents to know what’s a healthy screen time balance.

 The truth is, as a mom, I also know we need to be realistic.
 I don’t want us passing judgment on each other for handing a toddler our cell phone at times.
-Tablets, cell phones, television, and computers have become ubiquitous in our lives.
+Tablets, cell phones, television, and computers are just everywhere.

 Why We Turn to Screen Time for Young Kids